Veteran Intelligence Professionals for Sanity: The DNC hack

-Some VIPS members, describing it as a "problematic memo because of troubling questions about its conclusions", refused to sign the July memo, including Scott Ritter, Philip Giraldi, Jesselyn Radack and former NSA technical manager Thomas A. Drake.
-Drake said "Ray [McGovern]’s determination to publish claims he wanted to believe without checking facts and discarding evidence he didn’t want to hear exactly reproduced the Iraq war intelligence failures which the VIPS group was formed to oppose.”
+Some VIPS members, describing it as a "problematic memo because of troubling questions about its conclusions", refused to sign the July memo, including Scott Ritter, Philip Giraldi, Jesselyn Radack and former NSA senior executive Thomas A. Drake.
+Drake said "Ray [McGovern]'s determination to publish claims he wanted to believe without checking facts and discarding evidence he didn't want to hear exactly reproduced the Iraq war intelligence failures which the VIPS group was formed to oppose."

-The VIPS memos were promoted by Breitbart and Fox News, leading Trump to request Mike Pompeo meet with VIPS's William Binney.
+The VIPS memos were promoted by Breitbart News and Fox News, leading Trump, who is known to get his news from those sources, to request Mike Pompeo to meet with VIPS's William Binney.

-Duncan Campbell for Computer Weekly investigated the claims and found that the documents on which VIPS relied were fake, and tracked their source to a pro-Russian Briton.
+Duncan Campbell of Computer Weekly investigated the claims and found that the documents on which VIPS relied were fake, and tracked their source to a pro-Russian Briton.
 After checking the source material, Binney conceded that the Forensicator material was indeed a "fabrication".

 Gina Haspel and QAnon

-In March 2018, VIPS published a memo opposing the appointment of Gina Haspel as CIA director due to her alleged involvement in the CIA's torture programme.
+In March 2018, VIPS published a memo opposing the appointment of Gina Haspel as CIA director due to her alleged involvement in the CIA's torture program.

-The Financial Times and Heavy.com have speculated that VIPS, and in particular William Binney and Robert David Steele, may have been involved in recruiting the networks that became the QAnon pro-Trump conspiracy cult.
+The Financial Times and Heavy have speculated that VIPS, and in particular William Binney and Robert David Steele, may have been involved in recruiting the networks that became the QAnon pro-Trump conspiracy cult.

+The road to nuclear war: The March 2024 memo

+On March 25, 2024, VIPS sent a memo to President Biden, saying in part: "[I]f France and the Baltics insist on sending troops into Ukraine, it must … be made clear that such action has no NATO mandate; that Article 5 will not be triggered by any Russian retaliation; and that the U.S. nuclear arsenal, including those nuclear weapons that are part of the NATO deterrent force, will not be employed as a result of any Russian military action against French or Baltic troops."